 To address the first research question, descriptive statistics are provided about mean program quality and then quality ratings for each domain.
-To address the second research question, a repeated-measures MANOVA was conducted to compare the APERS weighted mean differences among domains.
+To address the second research question, a repeated-measures multivariate analysis of variance (MANOVA) was conducted to compare the

+APERS weighted mean differences among domains.
 Analyses were conducted in SPSS version 24.
 Because this analysis addressed the question of "whole" school quality, for schools that had both diploma and modified programs, authors calculated a weighted school mean, with the weighting reflecting the proportion of students in each program.
-For example, a school with nine students in the standard diploma program and three students in the modified program would have their mean scores weighted at .75 and .25 respectively for the total mean score.
-Post-hoc t-tests were completed using a Bonferonni correction of p < .001 to correct for multiple analyses.
-To address the third research question, hierarchical linear models (HLMs) were conducted in SAS 9.3 to examine the effect of program type (diploma & modified) on APERS scores.
+For example, a school with nine students in the standard diploma program and three students in the modified program would have their mean scores weighted at 0.75 and 0.25, respectively, for the total mean score.
+Post hoc t-tests were completed using a Bonferroni correction of p < 0.001 to correct for multiple analyses.
+To address the third research question, hierarchical linear models (HLMs) were conducted in SAS 9.3 to examine the effect of program type (diploma and modified) on APERS scores.
 HLMs were conducted to account for the clustering of the individual programs within schools.
-Standardized effect sizes were calculated for each domain using the equation suggested by Raudenbush and Liu (2000; 2001).
-According to Cohen (1988), effect size values of .20, .50, and .80 are interpreted as small, medium, and large, respectively.
+Standardized effect sizes were calculated for each domain using the equation suggested by Raudenbush and Liu (2000, 2001).
+According to Cohen (1988), effect size values of 0.20, 0.50, and 0.80 are interpreted as small, medium, and large, respectively.

 To address the fourth research question, a multiple regression was performed to examine the extent to which school characteristics predicted overall school quality.
-The total APERS weighted mean was regressed on to location of school (Rural/Town, Suburb, and City), percentage of white, non-Hispanic students, Title 1 eligibility, and school size.
+The total APERS weighted mean was regressed on to location of school (Rural/Town, Suburb, and City); percentage of White, non-Hispanic students; Title 1 eligibility; and school size.